 The Peukert Law expresses the efficiency factor of a battery on discharge.
-W. Peukert, a German scientist (1897), was aware of this and devised a formula to calculate the losses in numbers.
-They apply mostly to lead acid and help estimate the runtime under different discharge loads.
+W. Peukert, a German scientist (1855–1932), was aware that the available capacity of a battery decreases with increasing discharge rate and he devised a formula to calculate the losses in numbers.
+The law is applied mostly to lead acid and help estimate the runtime under different discharge loads.

 The Peukert Law takes into account the internal resistance and recovery rate of a battery.
 A value close to one (1) indicates a well-performing battery with good efficiency and minimal loss; a higher number reflects a less efficient battery.
-Peukert’s law is exponential and the readings for lead acid are between 1.3 and 1.5.
-Figure 1 illustrates the available capacity as a function of ampere drawn with different Peukert ratings.
+Peukert’s law is exponential; the readings for lead acid are between 1.3 and 1.5 and increase with age.
+Temperature also affects the readings.
+Figure 1 illustrates the available capacity as a function of amperes drawn with different Peukert ratings.

 The lead acid battery prefers intermittent loads to a continuous heavy discharge.
 The rest periods allow the battery to recompose the chemical reaction and prevent exhaustion.
 This is why lead acid performs well in a starter application with brief 300A cranking loads and plenty of time to recharge in between.
-All batteries require recovery, and most other systems provide a faster electrochemical reaction than lead acid.
-(See BU-501: Basics About Discharging)
+All batteries require recovery, and most other systems have a faster electrochemical reaction than lead acid.
+(See Basics About Discharging.)

-Lithium and nickel-based batteries are more commonly evaluated by the Ragone plot.
-Named after David V. Ragone, the Ragone plot looks at the battery’s capacity in watt-hours (Wh) and the discharge power in watt (W).
-The big advantage of the Ragone plot over Peukert is the ability to read the runtime in minutes and hours presented on the diagonal lines.
+Lithium- and nickel-based batteries are commonly evaluated by the Ragone plot.
+Named after David V. Ragone, the Ragone plot looks at the battery’s capacity in watt-hours (Wh) and discharge power in watts (W).
+The big advantage of the Ragone plot over the Peukert Law is the ability to read the runtime in minutes and hours presented on the diagonal lines on the Ragone graph.

-The Sanyo UR18650F in Figure 2 has the highest specific energy and can power a laptop or e-bike for many hours at a moderate load.
-The Sanyo UR18650W , in comparison, has a lower specific energy but can supply a current of 20A.
-The A123 has the lowest specific energy but offers the highest power capability by delivering 30A of continuous current.
+The Sanyo UR18650F Energy Cell has the highest specific energy and can run a laptop or e-bike for many hours at a moderate load.
+The Sanyo UR18650W Power Cell, in comparison, has a lower specific energy but can supply a current of 20A.
+The A123 in LFP has the lowest specific energy but offers the highest power capability by delivering 30A of continuous current.
 Specific energy defines the battery capacity in weight (Wh/kg); energy density is given in volume (Wh/l).

-The Ragone plot helps choosing the best Li-ion system to satisfy maximum discharge power and optimal discharge energy as a function of discharge time.
-If an application calls for very high discharge current, the 3.3 minute diagonal line on the chart points to the A123 (Battery 1); it can deliver up to 40 Watts of power for 3.3 minutes.
-The Sanyo F (Battery 4) is slightly lower and delivers about 36 Watts.
-Focusing on discharge time and following the 33 minute discharge line further down, Battery 1 (A123) only delivers 5.8 Watts for 33 minutes before the energy is depleted whereas the higher capacity Battery 4 (Sanyo F) can provide roughly 17 Watts for the same time; its limitation is lower power.
+The Ragone plot helps in the selection of the optimal Li-ion system to satisfy discharge power while retaining the required runtime.
+If an application calls for a very high discharge current, the 3.3 minute diagonal line on the chart points to the A123 (Battery 1); it can deliver up to 40 watts of power for 3.3 minutes.
+The Sanyo F (Battery 4) is slightly lower and delivers about 36 watts.
+By focusing on discharge time and following the 33 minute discharge line further down, Battery 1 (A123) only delivers 5.8 watts for 33 minutes before the energy is depleted.
+The higher capacity Battery 4 (Sanyo F) can provide roughly 17 watts for the same time; its limitation is lower power.

 A design engineer should note that the Ragone snapshot taken by the battery manufacturers represents a new cell, a condition that is temporary.
-When calculating power and energy needs, engineers must take into account the battery fade caused by cycling and aging.
-Battery operated systems must still function with a battery that will eventually drop to 70 or 80 percent.
-A further consideration is low temperature as a battery momentary loses power when cold.
-The Ragone plot does not show these decreased performances.
+When calculating power and energy needs, engineers must take into account battery fade caused by cycling and aging.
+Battery-operated systems must still function with a battery that will eventually drop to 70 or 80 percent capacity.
+A further consideration is low temperature as a battery momentarily loses power when cold.
+The Ragone plot does not take these decreased performance conditions into account.

 The Ragone plot can also calculate the power requirements of capacitors, flywheels, flow batteries and fuel cells.
-A conflict develops with the internal combustion engine and fuel cell that draw fuel from a tank as re-fuelling cheats the system.
+A conflict develops with the internal combustion engine or the fuel cell that draws fuel from a tank, as on-board re-fueling cheats the system.
 Similar plots are also used to find the optimal loading ratio of renewable power sources, such as solar cells and wind turbines.